What is an interest only mortgage?

 They are a good option in the short term and can provide some ease if you are just settling into making repayments on your mortgage.
 These loans are best to be considered for terms between five and seven years as this is the average time a home is occupied before re-financing and selling.
 As with any investment, the larger the amount the more substantial the savings will be.
 Therefore larger mortgages will receive the most savings benefits from an interest only loan.

-To compare a large range of competitive Australian home loans visit our online comparison page and work out your finances with the home loan repayment calculator.
+To compare a large range of competitive Australian home loans visit our online comparison page and work out your finances with the mortgage calculator.
 For all the latest home loan related tips and information read our news articles and home loan guides.

 Related Search: Compare interest only mortgages